1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     - To make the measured values of the ABL come into account later when it comes down to printing, you'll need to add a certain line to the start G-code of the slicer.
 I'm not 100% sure yet, but right now it seems like the necessary command is `M420 S1` which reads the data out of the EEPROM.
     - Keep in mind that every time you proceed an ABL process, you'll have to set the z-offset again!

+??? tip "Level The ABL Sensor"

+    It's advisable to level the ABL sensor in relation to the nozzle initially, you can find information about it in the hardware section within the chapter ["Printhead"](printhead.md#leveling-or-dismounting-the-abl-sensor).

 ??? tip "Execute PID Tuning For The Bed"

     To make sure the heating algorithm can work as expected and keeps the fluctuation of the temperature as low as possible, execute a PID tuning.
-You can find information about how to do that in the chapter ["PID Tuning"](../pid-tune.md).
+You can find information about how to do that in the section ["PID Tuning"](calibration.md#pid-tuning).

 ??? tip "Clean The PEI Plate Of The Bed"

     - Before starting a print, make sure the surface of the plate is clean and without any traces of oil, silicone or other stuff which avoids that the filament sticks to the surface.
 To clean it, you can
         - wash the plate using *regular dishwasher soap and water* (don't use the kind of 'soft', 'creamy' or 'balm' soap though),
         - use *isopropyl alcohol (IPA)* or
-        - *silicone remover spray* (it's the stuff the guys use to clean the surface before spraypainting a car, I personally use this and can highly recommend it).
+        - use *silicone remover spray* (it's the stuff the guys use to clean the surface before spraypainting a car, I personally use this and can highly recommend it).
     - Already touching the plate with your fingers leads to a little amoung of grease left there which already might be enough to cause problems for your print to stick on the bed, so maybe always use disposable gloves when touching it, taking it off or repositioning it.
     - If there's a rest of filament stuck on the plate, *never* try to scratch it off with metal or other sharp materials as you don't want to harm the PEI coating.
 Heat up the bed and try to peel off the filament instead.
 If that doesn't work, take off the plate and heat up the area using your hot air gun - sooner or later you'll be able to peel it off.
 However, be careful to not overheat and maybe harm the coating though.

     ***Don't use Acetone to clean the PEI plate, it'll destroy the coating!***

-??? tip "Level The ABL Sensor"

-    It's advisable to level the ABL sensor in relation to the nozzle initially, you can find information about it in the hardware section within the chapter ["Printhead"](printhead.md#leveling-or-dismounting-the-abl-sensor).

 ??? tip "Bed Level Visualization"